Hierarchical Causal Models: Theory

 This augmentation variable is observed so long as it can always be computed from observed variables in the original collapsed model.
 The augmentation is valid so long as if $\tilde{Q}$ is marginalized out of the model, we recover the original collapsed model. \end{definition}

 As we have seen, we focus on augmentation variables that describe marginal or conditional distributions over subunit variables, i.e. new $Q$ variables. \Cref{alg:augment} provides a graphical algorithm for augmenting a collapsed model. \Cref{fig:augment_intro}, \Cref{fig:augment_interfere} and \Cref{fig:augment_instrument} give three examples of augmented models, which we have discussed.
 Other examples are in \Cref{fig:ID_exs} and \Cref{fig:nonID_exs}.
-Note that it is possible for an augmentation variable to be observed even when its parents are not; in \Cref{apx:subunit_confound} we explain how this enables identification in HCMs with hidden subunit confounders.

 We finally turn to marginalization.
 We marginalize an augmented model to identify the effects of interventions on its augmentation variable.
+Note we may be interested in these effects for their own sake, or as part of our effort to identify the effects of other interventions in the model.
 Once we drop a parent of the augmentation variable from the model, it depends stochastically rather than deterministically on its remaining parents.
 This allows interventions on the augmentation variable to satisfy positivity (\Cref{assume:unit_positive}).
-For example, we used this approach to achieve identification in the \textsc{instrument} graph in \Cref{sec:instrument_id}.
+For example, we used this approach to achieve identification in the \textsc{subunit instrument} graph in \Cref{sec:instrument_id}.

-In detail, we can marginalize out any variable with one or zero children (\Cref{apx:marginalize_flat}).
+In detail, we can marginalize out any variable with one or zero children (\Cref{appx:marginalization}).
 Graphically, we erase the variable and connect its parents directly to its child.
 We modify the mechanism for the child accordingly, absorbing the mechanism for the marginalized variable. \Cref{alg:marginalize} provides a graphical algorithm for marginalizing an augmented model.
-In addition to the \textsc{instrument} model (\Cref{fig:marginalize_instrument}), \Cref{fig:ID_exs} and \Cref{fig:nonID_exs} give further examples of marginalized models.
+In addition to the \textsc{subunit instrument} model (\Cref{fig:marginalize_instrument}), \Cref{fig:ID_exs} and \Cref{fig:nonID_exs} give further examples of marginalized models.

 \parhead{Augmented and marginalized models match the original model} The following propositions justify the use of augmented and marginalized models.
 They show that we can equate effects in these models to effects in the original collapsed model, and hence to effects in the original HCM.
 For simplicity, we state these results under the assumption that the collapsed model has been augmented with just one augmentation variable.